feroult/yawp/README.md

 ## Introduction

-**YAWP!** is a Java framework built on top of Google App Engine whose main purpose is to help developers to create meaningful APIs to support their REST based applications.
+**YAWP!** is a Java framework built on top of Google App Engine whose main purpose is to help developers create meaningful APIs to support their REST based applications.

 You create your POJOs and **YAWP!**